Selective Inference for Sparse Multitask Regression with Applications in Neuroimaging: Maximum Likelihood Inference Post MTL

 \section{Maximum Likelihood Inference Post MTL}

-Next, we proceed to specify a model with the sparsity structure estimated through \eqref{canonical:MTL} and estimate uncertainty in the effects of selected predictors with respect to this model.
+Next, we proceed to specify a model with the sparsity structure estimated through \eqref{canonical:MTL} and quantify uncertainty in the effects of selected predictors with respect to this model.
 We restrict our search to linear models of the form

-where $\varepsilon_k$ is a vector of errors of length $n_k$ with mean 0 and variance $\sigma^2_k$.
-We assume errors are independent across samples and across tasks.
+where $\varepsilon_k$ is a vector of errors with length $n_k$, mean 0, and variance $\sigma^2_k$.
+We assume that the errors are independent across samples and across tasks.
 We fit this model by maximizing the corresponding normal likelihood, which can be viewed as a general $M$-estimation procedure.
 For the inference step, the post-selection confidence intervals for $\beta^{(k)}_{E_k}$ will be based on the normal assumption for the error distribution.